New cw-expansive homeomorphisms of surfaces: Introduction

-Next we consider cw-expansivity on compact surfaces.
-In \S \ref{secMetSp} we show that if $f$ is a monotone extension of a cw-expansive homeomorphism $g$ as in diagram \eqref{ecuDiag}, the classes (preimages by $q$ of singletons) are sufficiently small and $M$ is a compact surface, then $N$ is homeomorphic to $M$.
 This result is based on Moore's Theorem on plane decompositions \cite{Mo25} in the version of Roberts-Steenrod \cite{RoSt} for compact surfaces.
-For higher dimensional manifolds we show that no equivalence class induced by $q$ separates $M$, which implies that the codimension-one Betti number of each class is zero.
-In \S\ref{secSurfWBdryCircle} we briefly consider some examples on compact surfaces with boundary.
-We show that the circle admits no non-trivial half cw-expansive homeomorphisms.
+For manifolds of arbitrary dimension we show that no equivalence class induced by $q$ separates $M$, which implies that the codimension-one Betti number of each class is zero.

+In \S\ref{secSurfWBdryCircle} we consider some examples on compact surfaces with boundary.
+Also, we prove that for small enough constant of half cw-expansivity no non-trivial Peano space on $\R^2$ admits a half cw-expansive homeomorphism.
+In particular this is valid for the circle $\Suno$.

+\begin{maintheorem} The circle only admits trivial half cw\hyph expansive homeomorphisms.
+Moreover, if $X$ is a nontrivial Peano space contained in the plane then $X$ only admits trivial half cw-expansive homeomorphisms. \end{maintheorem}

-On compact surfaces there are cw-expansive homeomorphisms that are not expansive.
-Some of them satisfy a stronger condition called $m$-\emph{expansivity}.
+On compact surfaces there are cw\hyph expansive homeomorphisms that are not expansive.
+Some of them are $m$-\emph{expansive}.
 We recall that for $m\geq 1$ a homeomorphism $f$ is $m$-\emph{expansive} \cite{Mo1} if there is $\expc>0$ such that if $A\subseteq M$ and $\diam f^n(A)\leq\expc$ for all $n\in\Z$ then $A$ has at most $m$ points.
-Note that $f$ is expansive if it is 1-expansive.
-In \cite{APV} it is shown that the genus two surface admits a 2-expansive homeomorphism that is not expansive.
-In \cite{ArDend} it is shown that a pseudo-Anosov map with 1-prong singularities of the 2-sphere is cw-expansive but not $m$-expansive for any $m\geq1$.
-In \cite{ArRobN} the example of \cite{APV} is generalized and it is proved that there are $C^r$-robustly, $r\geq2$, $m$-expansive diffeomorphisms that are not Anosov diffeomorphisms.
-In \cite{ArAnomalous} another variation is considered to prove that a local stable set may be connected but not locally connected, for a cw-expansive homeomorphism of a surface.
+In \cite{APV} it is shown that the genus two surface admits a 2\hyph expansive homeomorphism that is not expansive.
+In \cite{ArDend} it is shown that a pseudo-Anosov map with 1-prong singularities of the 2-sphere is cw\hyph expansive but not $m$\hyph expansive for any $m\geq1$.
+In \cite{ArRobN} the example of \cite{APV} is generalized and it is proved that there are $C^r$-robustly, $r\geq2$, $m$\hyph expansive diffeomorphisms that are not Anosov diffeomorphisms.
+In \cite{ArAnomalous} another variation is considered to prove that a local stable set may be connected but not locally connected, for a cw\hyph expansive homeomorphism of a surface.

+All the examples mentioned in the previous paragraph have a finite number of fixed points.
+In \S \ref{secPartPert} new examples of cw-expansive homeomorphisms are built.
+These examples, defined on the torus $\Tdos$, have the particular feature that have infinitely many fixed points and moreover their non-wandering set is the whole manifold. \begin{maintheorem} There exist cw\hyph expansive homeomorphisms on tori that has infinitely many fixed points and empty wandering set. \end{maintheorem}